How to Duplicate a Google Ads Campaign (+ Why You Should)

 Remarketing is a powerful tool that can help you re-engage with previous and existing customers.
 As a result, you create additional opportunities for customers to complete their purchases, which translates to higher conversion rates and recovered revenue.

-When done right, Google Ads remarketing campaigns are able to generate significant growth for your business.
+When done right, Google Ads remarketing campaigns can generate significant growth for your business.
 However, this requires proper planning and execution to achieve the right results — something that a true expert can help you with.
-Get in touch with us to learn how HawkSEM can help.
+Get in touch with us.